Tasyp/snakeless/README.md

 different platforms.
 *Only Google Cloud is supported at the moment*

 It is easily extensible by plugins.
-You can a plugin for additional functionality or even write a wrapper for a new service provider!
+You can write a plugin for additional functionality or a wrapper for a new service provider!

 ## Features
 -   Supports multiple serverless providers.